 If the student has a credit balance, they will automatically be refunded eligible refunds within 30 days.
-If the student wishes to leave the credit balance on their account, they may do so by completing and turning in a Student Authorization Statement Form to Student Finance via fax at 402-557-5410 or email to stuacct@bellevue.edu.
-This Authorization Statement is good for the academic year it is signed; any credit balance will be refunded at the end of the authorized academic year.
+If the student wishes to leave the credit balance on their account, they may do so by completing and turning in a Student Authorization Statement Form to Student Accounts via fax at 402-557-5410 or email to statement is good for the academic year it is signed; any credit balance will be refunded at the end of the authorized academic year.